auwsmit/vim-active-numbers/README.md

     let g:actnum_exclude =
           \ [ 'unite', 'tagbar', 'startify', 'undotree', 'gundo', 'vimshell', 'w3m' ]

-Put this in your vimrc to exclude what you want.
+Put this in your vimrc and modify to exclude what you want.

 Installation
 ------------